wasabeef/wasabeef/README.md

 - 🗼 Living in **Tokyo, Japan**

-- 👨‍💻 Currently Working at CyberAgent and NowDo.
+- 👨‍💻 Currently Working at CyberAgent and NowDo

 - 👍 Dog and Gaming 🐶 🎮